This online e-learning course is a home study course. Explore learning methods

 There are no formal entry requirements for this course.
 All that's needed is a keen interest to learn more about mental health and wellbeing.

-This Level 2 Award in Mental Health and Wellbeing has been devised by RSPH, the leading public health awarding organisation in the UK.
+This Level 2 Award in Mental Health and Wellbeing course has been devised by RSPH, the leading public health awarding organisation in the UK.

 Increase your awareness of mental wellbeing for both individuals and the community.
 You will be able to signpost the general public to relevant information through suitable levels of interaction and engagement with the use of appropriate language and an understanding of some of the condition traits such as low motivation levels.